kylelrichards11/RedSoxProblemSet/readme.md

 The final model chosen had a validation accuracy of just 67%.
 This is very low, but is because I heavily weighted the swing and miss results.
 The most naive model of just predicting that every pitch does not result in a swing and miss results in a validation accuracy of about 88%.
 While this is high, it is a obviously a useless model that gives no insight; the accuracy rate for pitches that are swings and misses is 0%.
 My model gives a validation accuracy of 71% given that the pitch is a swing and a miss.
 I believe that both of those numbers can be improved with more time.

+The prediction results for the holdout set can be seen in Predictions.csv.

 The top three pitcher-pitch combinations that are likeliest to produce a swing and miss when thrown by the pitcher are

 | Pitcher | Pitch Type |